hyphanet/scripts/README.md

 8. `insert-update` inserts the jars over FCP.
 This is intended to be the test node which was installed by testing the installer as above.
 This is so that a development node which may have heavy logging does not leak the keys into the logs.

 9. Once the inserts have completed announce the release: FMS, IRC (including the channel topic), devl, support, website, Wikipedia article.

+If you have everything set up and everything works, you can use the shortcut

+    ./release-build BUILD_NUMBER